More, More, More: Rachel Stevens version

-Former S Club 7 member Rachel Stevens covered "More More More" for the re-released version of her debut album, Funky Dory (2004), and released it as the final single from that album.
-Released on October 4, 2004, Stevens' version reached number three in the UK, outplacing all of the previous versions of the track, and also reached number five in Ireland.
+English singer Rachel Stevens recorded a cover of "More, More, More" for a reissue of her debut album, Funky Dory (2004).
+The song was released as the final single from the album.
+Released on October 4, 2004, her version reached number three in the United Kingdom, charting higher than any other recording of the song there.
+The recording also reached number five in Ireland.

 The song was featured in an advertising campaign for Sky Sports' football coverage for the 2004–2005 season and in adverts for sofa retailer ScS.